Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Cuspidal curvature

 It is classically known that regular surfaces in $\R^3$ admit non-trivial isometric deformations, and it might be interesting to consider the existence of such deformations at cuspidal edge singularities: Let $\xi(s)$ ($|s|<1$) be a regular curve on the unit sphere $S^2(\subset \R^3)$ and let $a(s)$ ($|s|<1$) be with the arclength parameter $s$, a positive valued function.
 Then

 gives a developable surface with singularities on the $u$-axis.
 Moreover, \eqref{eq:kc} yields $\kappa_c=-2 \mu_g/\sqrt{a}$, where $\mu_g$ is the geodesic curvature of the spherical curve $\xi$.
 As pointed out in \cite{HHNUY}, moving $\xi$ so that $\mu_g$ varies, we get an isometric deformation of $f_{a,\xi}$ so that $\kappa_c$ changes.
 Thus $\kappa_c$ is not an intrinsic invariant.
 It should be remarked that we cannot conclude that $\kappa_\nu$ is an extrinsic invariant since $f_{a,\xi}$ preserves the limiting normal curvature $\kappa_\nu$ to be identically zero.
-However, using the fact that the product curvature $\kappa_\Pi$ is intrinsic (cf. Theorem \ref{thm:main1}), the existence of isometric deformations of cuspidal edges in $\R^3$ which change $\kappa_\nu$ is shown in \cite{NUY}.
+However, using the fact that the product curvature $\kappa_\Pi^{}$ is intrinsic (cf.\ Theorem \ref{thm:main1}), the existence of isometric deformations of cuspidal edges in $\R^3$ which change $\kappa_\nu$ is shown in \cite{NUY}.
+See also Teramoto \cite{tera} for other geometric properties of cuspidal edges and their parallel surfaces.